paulcalvano/paulcalvano.github.io/_posts/2025-08-17-ai-bots-and-robots-txt.markdown

 <details>
   <summary><b>Number of sites containing robots.txt files</b></summary>
    This query counts the number of websites that contain a robots.txt file.
-In order to ensure that we are counting an actual robots.txt file and not error pages, this query counts a robots.txt file if it returns an HTTP 200 status code and has at least one rule containing one of the following directives: allow, disallow, crawl_delay, noindex, sitemap or user_agent.
+In order to ensure that we are counting an actual robots.txt file and not error pages, this query only counts robots.txt files that return an HTTP 200 status code and contains one of the following directives: allow, disallow, crawl_delay, noindex, sitemap or user_agent.
   <pre><code>
 SELECT
  sites,